dartmouth-cs98/18w-CoinDuel-backend/README.md

         incrementor += 1
     return incrementor
 ```
 Our proof-of-work for a block will simply be the next multiple of an arbitrary constant (POW_CONST) that is also divisible by the previous proof-of-work on the chain.
-When a user opens our app after they participate in a game, the app will mine their winnings on the blockchain by accessing the proof-of-work generated from the previous game.
+When a user opens our app after they participate in a game, the app will mine their winnings on the blockchain by accessing the proof-of-work generated from the previous game they played.
 Capcoin's POW_CONST is currently initialized to 5 to ensure extremely quick transaction verification.
-To put this in perspective, it would take several thoundand years to mine a single Bitcoin on a MacBookPro.
+To put this in perspective, it would take several thousand years to mine a single Bitcoin on a MacBookPro.
 Capcoin mining takes seconds.

 ## Authors